Sent from Action Biblique Church, Meinier, Switzerland

 Niger officially the Republic of the Niger, is a landlocked country in Western Africa named after the Niger River.Over 80% of its land area lies in the Sahara Desert.
 The country’s predominantly Islamic population of about 21 million mostly clusters in the far south and west of the country.
 The capital city is Niamey, located in Niger’s southwest corner.

 The Fulani are a predominantly Muslim people group.
 They first came in contact with Islam as early as the 1500s, but the majority did not adopt Islam until the 1800s.
 During this period Amaadu Lobbo Bari, a Muslim Fulani leader, grew in influence and established the Massina Empire, a theocratic Muslim Fulani state throughout the Inner Niger Delta region and extending to both the ancient Muslim centers of Djenné and Timbuktu.
 Today the Fulani are only nominally linked to Islam, with animal sacrifices instead playing an important role in the ritual celebrations of fatherhood, deaths, marriages, and other formal ceremonial occasions.

-The team has been really welcomed by two Fulani communities and Angèle is very thankful for the good relationships that the team has already built up.
+The team was really welcomed by two Fulani communities and Angèle is very thankful for the good relationships that the team built up.